YOrdinary/kingofhevil.github.io/README.md

 ===================================

 It is a static bookmarks website based on github. </br>
-Whenever I want to access my bookmarks, I enter http://s-cc.github.io in an browser.</br>
+Whenever I want to access my bookmarks, I enter http://s-cc.github.io in a browser.</br>
 It's so convenient, isn't it?</br>

 Click to view:<br/>